Construction Adjudication: Styles & Wood Case Study

 The full judgement can be viewed here.

 Myerson’s specialist construction lawyers specialise in Construction Litigation.
-For more information on the range of legal services Myerson LLP can provide, please call Myerson’s Construction Team on +44(0)161 941 4000 or email lawyers@myerson.co.uk
+For more information on the range of legal services Myerson can provide, please call Myerson’s Construction Team on +44(0)161 941 4000 or email lawyers@myerson.co.uk

 Notes